Patek Philippe Cal.9″90 18ct 1939

 A Completely Original and Lightly Used Example

-Original, Unrestored and Untouched Patek Philippe Dial with ‘Pencil’ Indices
+Original, Unrestored and Untouched Honey Dial with ‘Pencil’ Indices

 Very High Grade Calibre 9″90, 18 Jewel Hand-Wound Movement